In this blog post, I present three different approaches for incorporating speech recognition into a web app, specifically an Ionic app.

 and onend

-handler set and reset a flag.
+handlers set and reset a flag.

-The API automatically recognizes when the user stops speaking, it then sends the recorded speech sample to Google, where it gets transcribed to text.
+The API automatically recognizes when the user stops speaking.
+It then sends the recorded speech sample to Google, where it gets transcribed to text.
 This is what the onresult

 handler receives as a parameter.
 In this handler, the code collects all the transcriptions into one array and calls the movieSearch